teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Specimen of Use

 If you are already using your trademark (and picked §1(a) above), you need to upload a jpg image that shows how you use the trademark.
+See [TMEP 904](tmep/tmep-0900.html#TMEP-900d1e489) for details on the appropriate type of specimen to file.

 <a href="/images/tm-app/9-filing-basis-specimen.png"><img src="/images/tm-app/9-filing-basis-specimen.png" ></a>

 For _physical goods_, upload a picture of the trademark on the actual product.
 You can use a screen-shot of your website, but only if it shows a "buy now" or "Purchase" button.
 For _services_, upload an advertisement showing the mark being used to promote the service.

-_Software as a service_ applications have recently become tricky.
-If your application claims software as a service, some examiners will reject a specimen that they believe shows only "downloadable" software.
+_Software as a service_ and digital technology services require a very specific type of specimen of use.
+The [Trademark Office's August 2014 guidelines](/tmep/service-mark-examiner-guide-2014/) describe the details.
+For example, if your application claims software as a service,  examiners will reject a specimen that they believe shows only "downloadable" software.

 - - -